Process

 The form doesn’t work when I save it to another file type.
 Why can’t I save it to a different file type?

 PDF forms function properly as PDFs only.
+They need to be opened with Adobe Acrobat or Adobe Reader.

 They should never be converted to Excel, PowerPoint, Word, or some other file type as this breaks their accessibility and ensures they will not work properly.